 For the West Slope, the County General Plan lays out a rural-agricultural dominated landscape with high density urban development concentrated in areas adjacent to Sacramento County and along Highway 50 using a combination of land use designation, zoning ordinance designation, and policies.
-Constrained by the terrain, commercial farming operations in El Dorado County are small in comparison to the Central Valley, on average less than 3 acres; large corporate farming operations do not exist in El Dorado County.
+Constrained by the terrain, commercial farming operations in El Dorado County are small in comparison to the Central Valley, on average less than three (3) acres; large corporate farming operations do not exist in El Dorado County.
 For planning purposes, two water use planning zones are established, consistent with the County General Plan:

 - Urban water use planning zone: Lands for economic growth where the County General Plan allows only M&I water use.
 The delineation of this zone is relatively straightforward. - Rural-agricultural water use planning zone: Lands for economic growth where the County General Plan allows both M&I use (including rural domestic use) and agricultural use.
 The delineation of this zone is more complex because the presence of M&I use and agricultural use may vary based on the County General Plan land use designation.
 For example, parcels within the Low-Density Residential land use designation are for residential use, resulting in M&I water use (i.e., primary use).
 However, the County General Plan also permits agricultural practices on larger residential parcels, resulting in agricultural water use (i.e., adjoining use).
 Similarly, a parcel designated as Agricultural Lands is dedicated to agriculture, resulting in agricultural water use (i.e., primary use).
 A farmhouse with domestic water use could also be permitted to complement the intended farming operation, resulting in M&I water use (i.e., adjoining use).
-The preferred rural-agricultural way of life means that permitted agricultural practices in El Dorado County include both commercial and non-commercial purposes where non-commercial practices are for household consumption and limited local farmer's market sales.